 Mount Tate along with Mount Fuji and Mount Hakusan, is one of Japan’s “Three Holy Mountains.”
 On clear days, climbers can see Shōmyō Falls (the tallest waterfall in Japan) across the valley.

-Which one is your favorite?
-Mine is number 7 of Mount Hakusan.
-I love the colors and the Japanese calligraphy in the poster.
+Which one is your favourite?
+Mine is number 7 on Mount Hakusan.
+I love the colours and the Japanese calligraphy in the poster.

 If you like these vintage Japanese travel posters then you should check out the amazing Japanese woodblock prints of Utagawa Kuniyoshi.
 Or the wonderful collection of vintage airline posters.